 - Remove and set aside.
 Heat up more oil and cook the remaining falafel.

-- Serve the falafel warm in a gyro with your favorite toppings, in a salad, or by itself with a creamy tzatziki sauce.
+- Serve the falafel warm with arabic pitaand your favorite toppings, in a salad, or by itself with a creamy yoghurt sauce.

 230 (90 from fat)